d-ronin/d-ronin.github.io/_docs/other/frequently-asked-questions.md

 We do not recommend MultiShot or OneShot42.
 OneShot125 already updates much faster than the actual response time of multirotors and propeller dynamics, and the shorter signal is more vulnerable to noise.

 However, by popular demand, the setup wizard supports selecting OneShot42.
 Additionally, it is possible to configure output timings on the output pane to OneShot42 (42 to 83us) or MultiShot timings.

+### What about DShot?

+DShot offers identical flight performance to OneShot125, but eliminates the need for ESC calibration.

 ### Should I use PWM, PPM or S.Bus for receiver connection?